Lily Newmark

 Lily Inge Newmark (born 24 May 1994) is an English actress and former model.
-She is best known for her roles in the film Pin Cushion (2017), the Netflix series Sex Education (2019–2020) and Cursed (2020), and the Sky One series Temple (2019–2021).
+Her films include Pin Cushion (2017) and A Brixton Tale (2021).
+On television, she is known for her roles in the Netflix series Sex Education (2019–2020) and Cursed (2020), the Sky One series Temple (2019–2021), and the FX series Alien: Earth (2025–).

 Early life

 Born 24 May 1994 in Camberwell, South London.
 Newmark is one of five children of former Conservative MP Brooks Newmark and artist Lucy Keegan.
 Her maternal aunt is the actress Rose Keegan.

 Newmark attended school in Sydenham until the age of 12 when her family moved to Central London and she transferred to Francis Holland School in Sloane Square.
 She said she "much preferred" South London and found Chelsea to be too much of a bubble.
 She went on to graduate with a Bachelor of Arts in Acting and Contemporary Theatre from East 15 Acting School in 2016.

 Career

 Newmark began her career by appearing in amateur independent films and in music videos for artists, including Matt Maltese, DISCIPLΞS, Rejjie Snow and Real Lies.
 She was scouted by First Model Management and worked professionally as a fashion model for several years.
 As a model her work included campaigns for Zandra Rhodes and Chanel; and editorials for Vice and Wonderland magazines.

 In her final year at drama school, Newmark was cast in a small recurring role in the NBC television series Emerald City.
 She was then cast in the leading role of Iona in the British independent film Pin Cushion, for which she was nominated for Most Promising Newcomer at the British Independent Film Awards.
 She went on to play supporting roles in various film and television productions including Juliet, Naked (2018), Solo: A Star Wars Story (2018), Les Misérables (2019), Born a King (2019), Balance, Not Symmetry (2019), Sex Education (2019–2020), Cursed (2020), Misbehaviour (2020), and Temple (2019–2021).